-If a student is not meeting the conditions of good academic standing described in section C1 (for example, if they perform poorly in exams/Collections or tutorials, or if attendance is poor), their Personal or Organising Tutor will report his or her concerns to Education Committee, a college committee that meets at least twice a term that is chaired by the Principal.
+If a student is not meeting the conditions of good academic standing described in section C1 (for example, if they perform poorly in exams/Collections or tutorials, or if attendance is poor), their Personal or Organising Tutor will report his or her concerns to Education Committee.
 The committee members will discuss the student's case and decide whether the student should be put 'on report' and any conditions that should be attached to this status.

-Being on report is a warning about academic progress and is intended both to demonstrate the College's concerns that the student may not be working as well as they could, and to help the student improve their academic performance.
+Being on report is a serious warning about academic progress and is intended both to demonstrate the College's concerns that the student may not be working as well as they could, and to help the student improve their academic performance.
 The student will be sent a letter clearly explaining what improvements or changes are expected, either in terms of rules to be observed or of levels of performance and/or targets to be achieved.
 This letter will also be kept on their file.
-They will be given a timeframe to make these changes/improvements and will also be expected to see the Principal in order to discuss their general situation.
+They will be given a timeframe to make these changes/improvements and will also be required to see the Principal in order to discuss their general situation.